Acura Extended Warranty: Cost, Coverage and Plans

 If you sell your Acura to a private party (not a dealer), you can transfer the remaining extended warranty period to the new owner within 15 days of the sale by filing some paperwork with the dealer you purchased the warranty from and paying a $50 fee.

-If you’re unable to provide proof of routine maintenance, you may also have to pay out-of-pocket for a dealer inspection before Acura will approve the transfer.
+If you’re unable to provide proof of routine maintenance, you may also have to pay out of pocket for a dealer inspection before Acura will approve the transfer.

 As long as you haven’t filed a claim, you can cancel your Acura Care VSC within 60 days of purchase for a full refund.
 If you cancel after 60 days or after filing a claim, you’ll receive a prorated refund minus any claims paid and a $25 processing fee.